Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 Thank you for presiding over this case.

 I certainly do not wish to abuse or obstruct any court process, as claimed by the defendant in 10(3.2) of their response pack.

-In fact, it is the Guardian's coverage that abused both the goodwill of the British public, and contributed towards travel and business obstructions in the UK for over three years.
+In fact, it is the Guardian's coverage that abused the goodwill and credulity of the British public, and contributed towards travel and business obstructions in the UK for over three years.

 ![image](https://github.com/user-attachments/assets/5125dc2f-fb49-4161-8a4b-647db92f17af)